• Skip to primary navigation

 Diet: Vegetarian

-Keyword: apple, swiss cheese
+Keyword: apple, apple cider vinegar, swiss cheese

 Prep Time: 25 minutes minutes